describo/documentation/src/profiles/types.md

 },
 ```

-Additional constraints can be defined for this type:
+Constraints can be defined for this type:

 -   `minLength`: minimum required length for value
 -   `maxLength`: maximum allowed length for value